-The objective of the Medica Great Is to mimic mathematical functions to the greatest extent possible.
+The objective of the design of a FPL is to mimic mathematical functions to the greatest extent possible.

 The basic process of computation is fundamentally different in a FPL than in an imperative language.

 In an imperative language, operations are done and the results are stored in variables for later use